tytydraco/yessleep/out/An_Old_Phone_Booth_Appeared_Outside_My_House_When_I_Answered_It_The_Voice_On_The_Other_End_Was_Eerily_Familiar.md

-I wasn’t sure when or who put it there, but a phone booth appeared outside my house.
+I wasn’t sure who put it there, but a phone booth appeared outside my house.
 I hadn’t seen one in years and thought they were phased out.
-I wasn’t even sure what use it would be when I always had my phone on me and why was it outside my house.
+I wasn’t even sure what use it would be when I always had my phone on me.

 I didn’t give it much notice until It started ringing late one night.
 I had no intention of getting out of bed to answer it.
 The ringing lasted all night and only stopped when the sun started to come up.